Aimtraction-Education/angular-tips/Dependency Injection/11-provider-vs-service.md

 }
 ```

-In this example, myProvider is a provider that specifies how to create an instance of MyService.
-It defines the token (MyService) and a factory function that returns a new instance of MyService with the message "Hello World".
+In this example, `myProvider` is a provider that specifies how to create an instance of `MyService`.
+It defines the token (`MyService`) and a factory function that returns a new instance of `MyService` with the message "Hello World".

-On the other hand, MyService is a service that has a constructor with a message parameter, and a getMessage() method that returns the message.
+On the other hand, `MyService` is a service that has a constructor with a message parameter, and a `getMessage()` method that returns the message.

 To use the provider, you would add it to the providers array of a module or component: